View ELAINE BROWN's Obituary on SkagitValleyHerald.com and share memories

 April 19, 2019

-Elaine Joan Brown, 81, of Anacortes, passed away peacefully on Friday, April 19, 2019 with her loving family by her side.
+Elaine J. Brown, 81, of Anacortes, passed away peacefully on Good Friday, April 19, 2019 surrounded by her loving family.

-She was born on May 1, 1937 in Seattle, the daughter of Milton and Minnie (Malm) Larsen.
+Elaine was born May 1, 1937 in Seattle, the daughter of Milton and Minnie (Malm) Larsen.
+The family lived in Tacoma until 1951 when they moved to Anacortes.
+Elaine graduated from Anacortes High School in 1955.
+In 1956, she married Ken "Dick" Brown.
+They celebrated 62 years of marriage last June.

+Elaine had a special gift for working with children.
+While raising her own four children, she established a preschool in her home; taught Sunday School and was a den mother.
+She then dedicated 28 years working as a Para educator in special education for the Anacortes School district.

+After retirement, she loved to spend time with her children, grandchildren and great grandchildren as her health allowed her.

 Her Celebration of Life Service will be held 11 a.m.
 Wednesday, May 1, 2019 at the First Baptist Church of Anacortes.